nuejs/www/docs2/tutorials/build-a-simple-blog.md

  ---
  title: Emma Bennet Blog
  description: Writing on design, UX engineering, minimalism, and product thinking
- content_collection: posts
+ content_collection: ıpostsı
  ---

  # Minimalist, UX engineer, designer, urban explorer.
  I’m Emma Bennett, a user experience designer and developer from Berlin.
 Here  are my thoughts on design, UX engineering, and product thinking.
 ```

-The page is configured with a new [content collection](content-collections) option to hold information of all our posts.
+The page is configured with a new [content collection](content-collections) option to hold information of all our pages on the `posts`- folder.
 We use this information to render the posts on our updated `layout.html` file:

 ```
 <!-- front page main layout -->